 I have never stopped learning and developing myself, my qualifications, and my skills, and was fortunate to do my oncology training at the renowned North London School of Massage with Susan Findlay, an expert in the field of oncology massage.

 I am proud to be one of about 300 registered Sharon Wheeler ScarWork therapists in the country (as of May 2019).
 I was trained by Emma Holly of Restore Therapy who has a wealth of experience in this field and has now opened a practice in London’s famous Harley Street (December 2020).
 To further enhance your recovery, I am qualified to offer Manual Lymphatic Drainage for post-operative and lymphoedema clients.
 This will again further the use of specialist skincare ranges by MooGoo® and Jennifer Young, can help to ease so many symptoms and discomfort, including those caused by cancer, surgery and its associated treatments.

 My mission is to help as many people as I can that are recovering from cancer, surgery and the side effects of these treatments, by using my specialist post-operative and rehab massage therapies.
-I believe the best way to achieve this is in the comfort of a patient’s own home, with no additional travel stress and complications, and so my mobile service that encompasses most of the Horsham and Mid Sussex areas was born.
+I believe the best way to achieve this is in the comfort of a client’s own home, with no additional travel stress and complications, and so my mobile service that encompasses most of the Horsham and Mid Sussex areas was born.

 I am a member of the Complementary Health Professionals, the Complementary and Natural Healthcare Council and also very proud to be a volunteer at The Olive Tree cancer support centre in Crawley where I attend on a weekly basis.
 There I can see first hand where and how this independent cancer support centre offers valuable help to its members.
 I feel privileged to be part of this incredible team and I look forward to continuing this support when they extend their service into Horsham during 2019.